Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: PRELIMINARIES AND NOTATIONS

-The SA-function is commonly used in most MDP studies even considering risk (\cite{Filar1995b} for example) instead of the SAS-function.
-However, under the VaR criteria, if the original reward function is an SAS-function, the simplification will miss the optimality, i.e., neither the policy nor the VaR is optimal.
-In an MDP with an SAS-function, the simplified SA-function leads to the same optimal policy under the expected total reward criteria, but different optimal policies under the VaR criteria.
-Here we use a short-horizon inventory control problem to illustrate the effect of reward function on the optimal value under two criteria, and what is VaR about.
+The state-based reward function is commonly used in most MDP studies even considering risk (\cite{Filar1995b} for example).
+However, if the real reward function transition-based and the objective is risk-sensitive, the simplification with (1) will miss the optimality, i.e., neither the policy nor the VaR is optimal.
+Here we use a short-horizon inventory control problem to illustrate the effect of reward function on the optimality with two VaR objectives, and how the VaR function solves both VaR problems.

-\section{Short-Horizon MDP for Inventory Problem}
+\section{SHORT-HORIZON MDP FOR INVENTORY PROBLEM}

-The inventory control problem is a straightforward example for illustrating the effect of the two reward functions, since the reward (sales volume) is related to both current and next states.
-In this short-horizon MDP, we show that under the expected total reward criterion, the simplification (SA-function) of the original reward function (SAS-function) will not affect the optimal value/policy, but change the total reward CDF.
+The inventory control problem is a straightforward example for interpreting the effect of the two reward functions, since the reward (sales volume) is related to both current and next states (inventory level).
+In this section, we illustrate that both VaR problems refer to the VaR function, and show how the reward simplification affects the VaR function.